 So, if the travel bug has bitten you, check out the airline credit card offers on this page to see if one of them can reward you with the miles you need to take off on your next adventure.

 Foreign travel tips

-When comparing the offers for an airline credit card, you should think about where you travel.
+When comparing the offers for an airline credit card, think about where you travel.
 If you travel overseas often, look for a card that offers either no foreign transaction fee or a low foreign transaction fee so you can save money while spending abroad.